 If you haven't started kanji, get started right away.
 If you like the approach we took here (mnemonics, etc) we made WaniKani to show people that kanji isn't as hard as it seems.

 Along with kanji or after you have a foundation in kanji, it's time to learn some Japanese grammar.
 There are many resources to help you to do this.
-We made TextFugu (an online Japanese textbook) for this, but there are other sites like Tae Kim's Guide To Japanese as well as textbooks (we like the Genki series).
+There are sites like Tae Kim's Guide To Japanese as well as textbooks (we like the Genki series).
 We also have a collection of our own grammar references on this Tofugu website as well.

 I hope this guide helped you to learn katakana effectively and quickly!
 Keep working hard and you'll continue to get better and better.
 With katakana you'll be able to read foreign words, read a lot of menus, onomatopoeia, and much more.
 Keep it up and soon you'll be able to read everything!